 The most common effect of anatomic LLI is rotation (twist) of the pelvis – often referred to as pelvic torsion.
-Knutson explains that in the standing position, the body’s weight in the pelvis (on the short leg side) induces a downward force towards the feet.
-With asymmetry of the leg-lengths, the pelvis, being pushed down on the femoral head (hip), must then rotate or torsion.
+Knutson explains that the body’s weight in the pelvis (on the short leg side) induces a downward force towards the feet in the standing position.
+With asymmetry of the leg-lengths, the pelvis, being pushed down on the femoral head (hip), must rotate or torsion.

 So if you have a left short leg, it is likely that your pelvis drops down to the left and twists right or away from the short leg side.
 This is how we measure it on x-ray:

 Here you can see a very clear LLI on the left side.
 The result is a downward force toward the left femoral head of the hip, with a right torsion or twists through the pelvis.
 This would mean that your pubic bone (green dot) would be visualized to the right of your gluteal fold (white dotted line) on x-ray.

 The amount of pelvic torsion from this left LLI is measured by the distance between the pubic symphysis joint and the gluteal fold, illustrated by the green arrow.

 With more significant amounts of leg-length inequality (greater than 22mm), subjects in this study developed knee flexion on the long leg side.
 This is the body’s clever way of attempting to level up the pelvis.